ytiurin/downscale/README.md

   </dd>

   <dt>width</dt>
   <dd>A <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number" title="The Number JavaScript object is a wrapper object allowing you to work with numerical values.
-A Number object is created using the Number() constructor."><code>Number</code></a> indicating width of the resulting image.</dd>
+A Number object is created using the Number() constructor."><code>Number</code></a> indicating width of the resulting image.
+If the value is `0`, the width is adapted to keep the same aspect ratio as in the source image.</dd>

   <dt>height</dt>
   <dd>A <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number" title="The Number JavaScript object is a wrapper object allowing you to work with numerical values.
-A Number object is created using the Number() constructor."><code>Number</code></a> indicating height of the resulting image.</dd>
+A Number object is created using the Number() constructor."><code>Number</code></a> indicating height of the resulting image.
+If the value is `0`, the height is adapted to keep the same aspect ratio as in the source image.</dd>

   <dt>options <sup>(optional)</sup></dt>
   <dd>